St. Michaels, Arizona: Saint Michael Convent

 Construction on the Franciscan Mission began in 1896 using financing from Rev. Mother Katharine Drexel, founder of the Sisters of the Blessed Sacrament.
-Rev. Anselm Weber took over construction on October 11, 1897, adopting the name Saint Michaels for the area (from Navajo Tsʼíhootso: "Green Meadow").
+Rev. Anselm Weber took over construction on October 11, 1897, adopting the name Saint Michaels for the area (from Navajo : "Green Meadow").
 St. Michael Parish would be officially founded in 1898.

 In 1910, Fr.
 Berard Haile prepared a Navajo ethnologic dictionary at the Franciscan Mission.